bymadisonross/bymadisonross.github.io/_projects/(1) PorchLights.md

 ### Start With the User - Building User Personas

-PorchLights works directly with the primary users and stakeholders to understand their needs, from which we identified the following barriers preventing residents from improving the public realm: access to funding, design and hardware procurement, navigation of the legal and regulatory environment, and long-term ownership solutions.
+PorchLights works directly with their primary users and stakeholders to understand their needs, from which we identified the following barriers preventing residents from improving the public realm: access to funding, design and hardware procurement, navigation of the legal and regulatory environment, and long-term ownership solutions.

 Based on Porchlights' discovery interviews, we crafted two personas.
-George and Stacy (below) represent the target market for PorchLights and they are who I referenced for guidance and direction when coming up with design solutions.
+George and Stacy represent the target market for PorchLights and they are who I referenced for guidance and direction when coming up with design solutions.

 ![PorchLights George User Persona](https://cdn.dribbble.com/users/4750159/screenshots/14395304/media/07aad17552893f12acfbdbd2880d70df.png)